oliverroyknox/blog/src/articles/crafting-your-dark-mode.md

 ```

 This ensures when we `toggle` dark mode, we transition all elements gradually from one theme to the next.
 I think it's a nice finishing touch to make the toggle feel that much smoother!

+## Expanding our Code

+There's an almost limitless amount of tweaks we can make to improve the dark mode toggle.
+I am writing this blog at the time of it's initial creation and I'm sure over time it will be iterated on, so feel free to check out the source code for this blog on my [GitHub](https://github.com/oliverroyknox/blog) page and see the latest versions.
+I also encourage you to try this out and improve it to find what you want your unique `toggle` to look like.
+I'm sure you can come up with some creative toggle's that really enhance your site!